Child Emotion Center (Lemery-Chalfant)

 Early Steps Multisite Study

 Dr. Kathryn Lemery-Chalfant is a member of the developmental faculty and also affiliated with the clinical psychology area Her research focuses on risk and resilience processes that impact children’s mental and physical health.
 She uses genetically-informative study designs, such as twin studies and studies that include genotyping.
 Professor Lemery-Chalfant received her undergraduate degree in Psychology from the Clark Honors College at the University of Oregon, and her doctoral degree in Psychology at the University of Wisconsin—Madison.
 She joined the faculty at ASU in 2001.
-Curriculum Vitae.

 Laboratory Coordinator: Becca Myers, M.S.